 French side), but you should not limit your culinary adventures to that village.
 Great dining thrives throughout the island, from the bistros of Marigot to the hopping restaurants of Cupecoy to the low-key eateries of Simpson Bay.
 Whether you enjoy dining on fine china in one of the upscale restaurants or off a paper plate at the island's many lolos (roadside barbecue stands), St. Maarten/St. Martin's culinary options are sure to appeal to every palate.
 Loyalists on both "sides" will cheerfully try to steer you to their own favorites, and it’s common to cite high euro prices to deter exploration, but quite a few restaurants still offer a one-to-one exchange rate between dollars and euros if you use cash, and main-course portions are often large enough to be shared.

-During high season, it's essential to make reservations; a month in advance is advisable for some of the best places.
+During high season, it's essential to make reservations, and making them a month in advance is advisable for some of the best places.
 Dutch-side restaurants sometimes include a 15% service charge, so check your bill before tipping.
-On the French side, service is usually included (worth checking, here, too), but it is customary to leave 5%–10% extra.
-Don’t leave tips on your credit card—it's customary to tip in cash.
+On the French side, service is always included, but it is customary to leave 5% to 10% extra in cash for the server.
+Don’t count on leaving tips on your credit card—it's customary to tip in cash.
 A taxi is probably the easiest solution to the parking problems in Grand Case, Marigot, and Philipsburg.
 Grand Case has two lots—each costs $4—at each end of the main boulevard, but they're often packed by 8 pm.

-What to Wear: Although appropriate dining attire ranges from swimsuits to sport jackets, casual dress is usually appropriate.
-For men, a nice shirt and khakis or jeans will take you anywhere; for women, dressy pants, a skirt, or even fancy shorts are usually acceptable.
+What to Wear: Although appropriate dining attire ranges from swimsuits to sport jackets, casual dress is usually appropriate throughout restaurants on the island.
+For men, a jacket and khakis or jeans will take you anywhere; for women, dressy pants, a skirt, or even fancy shorts are usually acceptable.
 Jeans are fine in the less formal eateries.